-3.4 As part of the process of consulting with residents over the development of the WPNP, the Steering Group undertook and is still undertaking a range of community engagement activities in order to gather the opinions and views of residents.

-3.5 The Neighbourhood Plan Steering Group consists of Parish Councillors and residents.
+- 3.1 The Parish Council has consulted the local community during the course of the Plan preparation process, and the WNP is based upon the results of these consultations, which have included meetings, open days and community surveys and statutory consultation periods. - 3.2 As part of the process of consulting with residents over the development of the WNP, the Steering Group undertook a range of community engagement activities in order to gather the opinions and views of residents. - 3.3 The Neighbourhood Plan Steering Group consists of Parish Councillors and residents.
 In early 2014, the Steering Group created four Focus Groups.
 These four groups are: Housing and Development; Environment and Countryside; Infrastructure, Facilities and Local Economy and Transport and Traffic.
 The main tasks of these Focus Groups was to gather primary and secondary information and evidence about the current state of their topic in the Parish and what might be needed in the future.